 You may end your instructions to us by writing to us at any time, but we may keep all your papers and documents while there is money still outstanding to us for fees and expenses.

-We may decide to stop acting for you only with good reason e.g. if you do not pay an interim bill, a conflict of interest becomes apparent or if we think that you will lose your case and you disagree.
+We may decide to stop acting for you only with good reason e.g. if you do not pay an interim bill, a conflict of interest becomes apparent, if we think that you will lose your case and you disagree, or if there appears to be a breakdown of trust between solicitor and client.
 We must give you reasonable notice that we will stop acting for you.

-If you or we decide that we should stop acting for you, you must pay our charges up to that point.
-These are calculated either at an hourly rate or as a proportion of the agreed fee, as set out in the initial instructions letter enclosed.
+If you or we decide that we should stop acting for you, you must pay our charges up to that point, unless your individual funding arrangement expressly states otherwise.
+These are calculated either at an hourly rate or as a proportion of the agreed fee, as set out in the initial instructions letter or email.

-As an indication of your acceptance to our terms of business, please sign and return the declaration on the last page of the enclosed letter.
+As an indication of your acceptance of our terms of business please clieck to electronically sign and submit your authority to proceed:

 Our professional indemnity insurance cover is provided by A rated insurer W R Berkley Syndicate Management Limited.
 Our combined cover provides protection of up to £3 million for all our clients.

 Telephone calls to our offices may be recorded and used for training and quality purposes.